Have someone in your life with a new PTSD diagnosis? Discover what proper PTSD family support looks like and the effects of PTSD on family members.

 Effective communication can help the whole family navigate supporting someone with PTSD.
 However, communication can often be more challenging between someone with PTSD and their family because they may have trouble expressing their feelings or feel reluctant to share distressing thoughts with their loved ones.
 Furthermore, family members often feel anxious about saying or doing something that could upset the affected person.

 Good communication requires active listening without interrupting.
-Consider what the person says, and validate their feelings instead of arguing or attempting to counteract their points.
-Asking follow-up questions can help you understand their point of view more clearly.
-If the person struggles to express their feelings, asking them whether they feel angry or upset can help them find the words they need.
+Consider what the person says and validate their feelings instead of arguing or attempting to counteract their points.
+Asking follow-up questions can help you understand their perspective more clearly.
+If the person struggles to express their feelings, asking them whether they feel angry or upset can help them find the words they need to articulate their emotions.

 Positivity can also improve relationships and prevent conversations from becoming blame-focused.
 While PTSD can cause significant distress to the person and their support network, approaching conversations positively can make reaching a mutual understanding easier and generate effective solutions.